engin100/980/labs/lab-4.md

 Now, we need to make some graphs to analyze the data.
 Each graph to make is detailed in its own submission checkbox.
 Make sure each graph follows tech-comm best-practices and includes a title, axis labels, units, and is clearly visible.
 For graphs with multiple values over-layed, ensure you have added a legend.

+## Schematic

+Create a KiCad schematic of the complete Lab 3 circuit, including the Arduino Nano Every, Accelerometer, and the MicroSD Card.
+Use the specific component symbols listed in the Materials section rather than generic substitutes.
+Refer back to [Lab 2b](/labs/lab-2b) for schematic construction guidance.

+Refer to this guide for importing libraries into KiCAD [Link](/tutorials#importing-symbols-and-footprints-into-kicad)

+The Accelerometer and MicroSD Card symbols are not included in KiCad's default libraries, so import the provided symbol files before placing them in your schematic.
+Pay attention to power, ground, and signal names.

 ## Submission

 On Canvas, you (one person on your team) will submit ***ONE PDF*** that will include all of the following: